janc18/ESP32-watchdog/README.md

 |wifi|355mA|

 In the case that I want to use Wi-Fi with another application running for three hours on a day and with powered on screen.

-The total consumption will be=(ESP32-S3)500mAh + (Monochrome screen) 3.6mAh = 503.6mAh

-But it requires further analysis

 ## Conceptual design